ninadthora09/Weather-_-Site/README.md

-# A fully responsive Weather App built using HTML, CSS, and JavaScript, which provides real-time weather information for any city using the OpenWeatherMap API.
-It features dynamic visuals, temperature details, humidity, wind speed, and intuitive UI transitions.
+# A fully responsive Weather App built using HTML, CSS, and JavaScript, which provides real-time weather information for any city using the OpenWeatherMap API.It features dynamic visuals, temperature details, humidity, wind speed, and intuitive UI transitions.

-#Features
+# Features
 🌍 Real-time Weather Data — Fetches accurate data from OpenWeatherMap API.
 🔍 City-based Search — Enter any city to get instant weather details.
 ⌨️ “Enter” Key Support — Press Enter to trigger search (no need to click).